Skip to main content

 }

-Bundle Integrity
+Bundle integrity

-When a signer completes the process, the following happens atomically:
+When a signer finalizes, the following happens:

 1. Client-side preparation: